 Is priming necessary before painting?

-Sometimes you absolutely need to use primer before painting and sometimes it’s no big deal to skip it.
+Sometimes you absolutely need to use a primer before painting and sometimes it’s no big deal to skip it.
 It all depends on what surface you are painting and what type of paint you are using.

 When do I need to use primer?

-If you don’t need to use primer every time you paint, how do you know when to use it?
+If you don’t need to use a primer every time you paint, how do you know when to use it?
 There are a lot of factors to consider but here are some basic guidelines.

-If you are painting something that has never been painted before, you should start with primer.
-This includes furniture, bare wood, wall paneling, drywall, doors, etc. Basically anything that has never been painted needs primer.
+Basically, anything that has never been painted needs primer.
 The primer gives the paint something to stick to and also seals in anything that might mess with the paint (like wood tannins, knotholes, and grease.)
-I’ve got more specific info about when to use primer for refinishing furniture here.

 If you are painting something with a very slick surface, you should start with primer.
 If you paint directly onto a slick surface, the paint has nothing to stick to and will scratch right off.
-Primer gives the paint something to adhere to.
-This includes laminate furniture, metal, plastic, furniture with a slick, glossy finish, and anything else that is very smooth to the touch.

 That time I painted over all our off-white oil-based paint trim with white latex paint.
 It peeled off at the lightest touch.
 Lesson learned.